-General Investigations Unit: This unit handles such crimes as breaking and entering, various thefts, larcenies, frauds and forgeries, receiving and selling of stolen property, white collar crimes, and burglaries.
+These teams handle such crimes as breaking and entering, various thefts, larcenies, frauds and forgeries, receiving and selling of stolen property, white collar crimes, frauds and burglaries.
 This unit also includes arson, bomb and weapons of mass destruction investigators as well.

-Violent Crimes Unit: The Detectives assigned to the Violent Crimes Unit investigate crimes which involve serious assaults or threats of violence to include armed robbery, kidnapping, and homicide.
-This unit also includes the Sheriffs Crime Scene Vehicle which is used to gather and process forensic evidence used in case development.
+The Detectives assigned to the Criminal Investigations Teams investigate crimes which involve serious assaults or threats of violence to include armed robbery, kidnapping, and homicide.
+This unit includes the Sheriff's Crime Scene Vehicle which is used to gather and process forensic evidence used in case development.

-The Violent Crimes Unit also includes a Special Victims Unit that investigates crimes committed against children, the elderly, or handicapped persons.
-Child abuse, sexual abuse, rape, and other crimes committed against those who by reason of age or handicap, may be victimized, require the special training and investigative procedures unique to this unit.
-They work closely with the Department of Social Services, various victim advocate groups, and the court system to successfully prosecute violators and serve victims of these crimes.
+The Criminal Investigations Team also includes a Family Victims Unit that investigates crimes committed against children, child abuse, sexual abuse, domestic violence and other crimes committed against those who by reason of their young age or relationships may be victimized.
+These investigators require the special training and investigative procedures unique to this unit.
+They work closely with the Department of Social Services, the Family Justice Center, Children's Advocacy Center, Mainstay, and various victim advocate groups and the court system to successfully prosecute violators and serve victims of these crimes.

-Drug and Gang Unit: Counter drug and counter vice operations are carried out by the agents of Tactical Narcotics.
-This team works cases which include, pharmaceutical diversions, undercover and surveillance activities, intelligence gathering, search warrant executions, and clandestine lab raids.
+Counter drug and counter vice operations are carried out by the agents of the Direct Enforcement Team (DET).
+This team works cases which include pharmaceutical diversions, undercover and surveillance activities, intelligence gathering, search warrant executions, and clandestine lab raids.
 This unit works with other local agencies as well as Federal and State agencies tasked with the suppression of illegal drugs and related activities.

-Gang activities and gang related crimes are part of the responsibility of the Gang Unit.
-This unit is also responsible for the education of the public to gang activities, identifying at risk youth, combating gang graffiti, and gang member tracking through identification and information sharing.
-This unit works in conjunction as needed with units from the Patrol Division and other agencies as necessary for gang activity suppression.
+Gang activities and gang related crimes are part of the responsibility of DET.
+This team is also responsible for the education of the public to gang activities, the dangers of drug abuse, identifying at risk youth, and gang member tracking through identification and information sharing.
+This team works in conjunction as needed with units from the Patrol Division and other agencies as necessary for gang and drug activity suppression.

-The above listed overview of units illustrate the basic structure of CID.
-It should be noted however, that many investigators possess experience and skill sets that provide this unit with a greater investigative versatility than is found in many larger departments.
+The above listed overview of teams illustrate the basic structure of CID.
+It should be noted however, that many investigators possess experience and skill sets that provide this division with a greater investigative versatility than is found in many larger departments.
 Our ability to investigate cyber crimes and conduct detailed computer forensic searches is unique at the local level.
-Henderson County Sheriff’s CID also has its own certified Polygraph Examiner, expert arson investigators, and Explosive Ordnance Disposal personnel.
+Henderson County Sheriff’s CID also has its own certified Polygraph Examiner, expert arson investigators, and Crisis Intervention Negotiators.